siteorigin/docs/page-builder/hooks/builder-features-actions.md

 #### Adjustable Features

-All Adjustable Features are enabled by default.
+All adjustable features are enabled by default.

 **prebuilt**

-If Prebuilt is enabled, the user will be able to access the Layouts Directory.
-The Layout Directory can accessed by clicking the Layouts button in the page builder toolbar.
+If `prebuilt` is enabled, the user will be able to access the Layouts Directory.
+The Layout Directory can accessed by clicking the Layouts button in the Page Builder toolbar.

 **history**

-If Prebuilt is enabled, the History buttton will appear in the page builder toolbar and the user will be able to undo previous edits.
+If `prebuilt` is enabled, the History buttton will appear in the Page Builder toolbar and the user will be able to undo previous edits.

-This action isn't supported by every builder instance may not always have a noticeable effect.
+This action isn't supported by every Page Builder instance may not always have a noticeable effect.

 **liveEditor**

-If Prebuilt is enabled, the Live Editor button will appear in the page builder toolbar, and the user will be able to make changes using the Live Editor.
+If `prebuilt` is enabled, the Live Editor button will appear in the Page Builder toolbar, and the user will be able to make changes using the Live Editor.

-This action isn't supported by every builder instance may not always have a noticeable effect.
+This action isn't supported by every Page Builder instance may not always have a noticeable effect.

 **revertToEditor**

-This action isn't supported by every builder instance may not always have a noticeable effect.
+This action isn't supported by every Page Builder instance may not always have a noticeable effect.

-All adjustable features are enabled by default.

 #### siteorigin_panels_layout_builder_supports